 Dr. Marije aan het Rot studied Health Sciences at Maastricht University in the Netherlands.
 Before graduating with a Master's degree in Biological Health Sciences, she completed two research traineeships, one in the local Experimental Psychopharmacology Unit of the Department of Psychiatry and Neuropsychology under the mentorship of Prof. Wim J. Riedel and another in the Department of Psychiatry at McGill University under the mentorship of Prof. Marco Leyton.
 After graduating from Maastricht University she returned to McGill University to do her Doctoral degree under the mentorship of Profs.
 Simon N. Young, Debbie S. Moskowitz, and Chawki Benkelfat.

-- University of Groningen, Groningen, The Netherlands: Assistant Professor, Heymans Institute for Psychological Research, 2009-Present
+- University of Groningen, Groningen, The Netherlands: Assistant/Associate Professor, Heymans Institute for Psychological Research, 2009-Present

 - Mount Sinai School of Medicine, New York, NY, USA: Postdoctoral Fellow, Mood and Anxiety Disorders Program, 2007-2009

 - McGill University, Montreal, QC, Canada: Ph.D. degree in Neurological Sciences, 2001-2006

 - Maastricht University, Maastricht, The Netherlands: M.Sc. degree in Biological Health Sciences, 1996-2000